Faculty Guide For Student Accommodations

 What kinds of disabilities are served by the Accessibility Services Office (AS)?

-All disabilities are served, including those that are hidden.
-Hidden disabilities may include learning, medical, physical, emotional and psychiatric.
+The office offers services to students with disabilities, including disabilities considered hidden.
+Hidden disabilities may include learning, medical, physical, emotional, or psychiatric.
 They may be continuous, intermittent, or temporary.

 Who is eligible for services?